 “So also faith by itself, if it does not have works, is dead.”– James 2:17 (ESV)

 James points to Abraham and Rahab—people whose trust became movement.
 Their stories remind us that faith can be quiet or daring, but it is never inert.
-Paul and James harmonize here: we are saved by grace through faith, and that faith produces good works as its fruit (Ephesians 2:8-10, NIV, resonating alongside James).
+Paul and James harmonize here: we are saved by grace through faith, and that faith produces good works as its fruit (Ephesians 2:8-10, NIV, alongside James).
 For a deeper look at this balance, see our Romans for Today’s Disciple.

 “You see that a person is justified by works and not by faith alone.”– James 2:24 (ESV)